RiccardoBiondi/segmentation/docs/source/installation.rst

 Testing routines use pytest_ and hypothesis_ packages. please install these packages to perform the test.
-All the full set of test is provided in testing_ directory.
+All the full set of test is provided in the testing_ directory.
 You can run the full list of test with:

 .. code-block:: bash